-- The goal of this lesson was to provide you with tips on what you might be able to do to help a friend. - This advice should never take the place of professional help or guidance.
-If you are worried about a friend, please talk to a counselor, mental health professional or call 1-800-273- TALK (8255).
-CHANGE PPT SLIDE - We gave you signs to look for when a friend is suicidal, but this does not mean you are trained to treat someone who is suicidal.
-The most important thing a friend can do when someone she cares about is in crisis is get that person to a mental health professional. - If you need to talk to someone about your mental health, the campus counseling center is a great place to start.
+- The goal of this lesson was to provide you with tips on what you might be able to do to help a friend. - This advice should never take the place of professional advice or guidance.
+If you are worried about a friend please talk to a counselor, professional or call 1-877-727-4747.
+CHANGE PPT SLIDE - The most important thing a friend can do when someone is in a crisis is get that person help. - If you need to talk to someone about your mental health, you can talk to a trusted adult, teacher or school counselor.
 CHANGE PPT SLIDE